sinbad/SUQS/README.md

 ### Quest Progression

-Quest definitions are static, but of course your players will progress through them over time.
+Quest definitions are mostly static, but of course your players will progress through them over time.
 The main object you'll interact with in SUQS is `USuqsProgression`, which tracks this, and holds the quest definition library as well.